Best abstract acrylic paintings for beginners

 Here is another tutorial on a pouring technique that creates incredible and unexpected products.
 This one is super easy to do with your extra paints and is one of a kind.
 Not even you can know what will come of it!

-Here are a series of awesome abstract painting tips that can fix any artistic block.
+Here is a series of awesome abstract painting tips that can fix any artistic block.
 If you’re looking for inspiration, here is a list of tips that can get those artistic juices flowing again!

 Finally, if you want something very basic but very beautiful try out this tutorial that adds some copper tape to the canvas.